sdiehl/wiwinwlh/tutorial.md

 of Haskell and Nix will be and whether it is a workaround around some current cabal pain points or a deeper unifying model.

-One the package is installed you can start a nix shell on the fly with a bunch of packages installed the nixos repos.
+Once the NixOS package manager is installed you can start a nix shell on the fly with a bunch of packages installed the nixos repos.

 ```bash
 $ nix-shell -p haskellPackages.parsec -p haskellPackages.mtl --command ghci